DevExpress/testcafe/CONTRIBUTING.md

 If you find a problem when using TestCafe, please file an issue in our [GitHub repository](https://github.com/DevExpress/testcafe/issues).
 However, to save some time, please search through the existing issues to see if the problem has already been reported or addressed.

 When you create a new issue, template text is automatically added to its body.
 To help us understand the issue you're describing, be sure to fill in all sections in this template.
-Issues with insufficient details may take significant time to be processed.
+We process issues with insufficient details after all the others, which may take significant time without any guarantees.

 ## Code Contribution